-The women’s riding boots feature diamond-patterned soles which work like little shock absorbers as you walk and stand to help give your feet and legs a break.
+The women’s riding boots feature diamond-patterned soles that work like little shock absorbers as you walk and stand to help give your feet and legs a break.
 They’ve also made sure not to include any hard boards, linings, or shanks that can be the cause of a lot of discomforts.
-Memory foam footbed will cradle your feet and offer luxurious comfort each step you take!
+Memory foam footbed will cradle your feet and offer deluxe comfort each step you take!

 Depending on the color/finish, they can look a bit “cheap” in certain lighting, but this is more of a personal preference.

 - Accommodates all calf sizes